guswawan/AwesomeProject/README.md

 ---

 ## About Project
-AwesomeProject there is a Hiring Channel application that has two types of users that are useful as a liaison between both parties to find work and offer jobs that can be done remotely
+AwesomeProject there is a Hiring Channel application that has two types of users that are useful as a liaison between both parties to find work and offer jobs that can be done remotely.
+Hiring Channel App build with react native.

 ## Technologies